ForwardStar/RadixGraph/README.md

 std::vector<DebugInfo> GetDebugInfo();
 ```

-Note: debug mode seriously affects the efficiency.
-The time consumption may be much larger so please disable it unless you are benchmarking.
+# Alternative vertex indexes

-# Use ART or vertex array as the vertex index
+If you do not want to use SORT as the vertex index, you can use RadixGraph with the **adaptive radix tree (ART)** or **vertex array**.

-If you do not want to use SORT as the vertex index, you can use RadixGraph with the adaptive radix tree implemented by [unodb](https://github.com/laurynas-biveinis/unodb?tab=readme-ov-file).
+ART is implemented by [unodb](https://github.com/laurynas-biveinis/unodb?tab=readme-ov-file).
 Clone the project into the folder of RadixGraph:
 ```sh
 git clone https://github.com/laurynas-biveinis/unodb.git
 cd unodb